stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Alright let's do this one last time

-For this benckmark we run 5 instance of the authorization engine with some rules per message type.
+For this benckmark we run 5 instances of the authorization engine with some rules per message type.
 Some messages are sent at the same time (max 200) and all rules are evaluate.

 | Rules Count | Parallel Requests |       Mean |     Error |   StdDev |
 |----------- |----------------- |-----------:|----------:|---------:|